People with Peripheral Artery Disease May Have an Omega-3 Deficiency

 PAD affects 8.5 million Americans and more than 200 million people nationwideIt is a common circulatory problem that leads to narrowed arteries in the extremities and insufficient blood flow to keep up with demand.
 It damages the arteries in the same way that heart disease normally does.
 The process is called atherosclerosis.

 The results showed that PAD sufferers had lower average omega-3 levels and omega-3 to omega-6 ratio.
-In fact, just a 1% decrease in omega-3 levels was associated with a 39% increase in PAD risk.
+Just a 1% decrease in omega-3 levels was associated with a 39% increase in PAD risk.
 The total saturated fat level in the blood cells of PAD patients was also higher.

 It is thought that these differences in fatty acid content could be linked to the development of the disease or poor health outcomes in those with PAD.